GMOD/jbrowse-components/website/docs/config/alignmentstrack.md

 toplevel: true
 ---

-the AlignmentsTrack type has very little config, most config and state logic is on the display
+has very little config; most config and state logic is on the display

-## Derives from
+## AlignmentsTrack - Derives from

 ```js
 baseConfiguration: createBaseTrackConfig(pluginManager)